basho/basho_docs/content/riak/ts/1.4.0/using/querying/SELECT.md

 [guidelines]: riak/ts/1.4.0/using/querying/guidelines
 [iso8601]: ../../../timerepresentations/

 You can use the SELECT statement in Riak TS to query your TS dataset.
-This document will show you how to run various queries using SELECT.
+This document will show you how to run various queries using `SELECT`.
 See the [guidelines] for more information on limitations and rules for queries in TS.

 For all of the examples on this page, we are using our standard example GeoCheckin table: